thetechcollective/gh-rotator/README.md

         required: true
         type: string
         # Accessible at the caller as ${{github.repository}}
-      triggering_event:
+      triggering_event_type:
-        description: 'Event that triggered the run'
+        description: 'Event type that triggered the run (branch|tag)'
         required: true
         type: string
+        # Accessible at the caller as ${{github.ref_type}}
+      triggering_event_name:
+        description: 'Event that triggered the run (branch or tag name)'
+        required: true
+        type: string
-        # Accessible at the caller as ${{github.event_name}}
+        # Accessible at the caller as ${{github.ref_name}}
       component_sha:
         description: 'SHA of the commit in the triggering repo'
         required: true
         type: string
         # Accessible at the caller as ${{github.sha}}
-      configuration:
-        description: 'Configuration to use for the deployment'
-        required: true
-        type: string
-        # Must be a configuration defined in the product-rotator.json
-        # defaults are [dev|qa|prod]
 ```
 See the entire flow in the [`rotator.yml` template](./templates/product-repo/.github/workflows/rotator.yml)

-The flow then passes the four parameters to `gh rotator manifest ...` which will check that validity according to the config, and if a roatation is required it will update the maifest for corresponding configuration, check it in and pust back to origin.
+The flow then passes the four parameters to `gh rotator manifest ...` a subcommand in this GitHub CLI extension.
+It will check that validity of the parameters according to the a given config.
+And if a match is found in any of the configurations it will update the corresponding maifest with the instantiated configuration, check it in and pust back to origin.

-The manifests are divided up into a seperate file for each configuration.
-Each has it's own workflow:

-`dev`  = `.github/workflows/product-rotator-dev.yml`<br/>
-`qa` = `.github/workflows/product-rotator-qa.yml`<br/>
-`prod` = `.github/workflows/product-rotator-prod.yml`<br/>
+## Infrastructure as code

+After the manifest is updated and stored, contoll is passed on to a generid script, which will read and utilitlise the data in the updated manifest to deploy the infrastructure and run the according automated test.

+We implement this as another GitHub CLI extension; which is a simple wrapper to serve as a generic interface to start our Pulumi scripts and initiate tests.

 ## Setup